uvm-plaid/SensCheck/README.md

 ## How to use this library

 1. Define functions with solo type signatures. e.g. `f :: SDouble Diff s1 -> SDouble Diff s2 -> SDouble Diff (s1 +++ s2)`
-2. Generate quickcheck tests for your function with `genMainQuickCheck` also providing it with the main function you would like to generate.
+2. Generate quickcheck tests for your function with `sensCheck` also providing it with the main function you would like to generate.
 3. Call the function in your test.

 ### Example